nityanarayan44/Server-Status-Monitor/README.md

 # Server-Status-Monitor
-Monitor the specified Server/site status for UP and DOWN as well as current system internet connectivity.
+Its a Console application in C++, Monitor the specified Server/site status for UP and DOWN as well as current system internet connectivity.

 #Extra features
 1- Coloring according to server status / connectivity